Joseph Crosfield: Political, civic and religious life

 Joseph Crosfield was also deeply involved in the political, civic and religious life of Warrington.
 In addition to his continuing Quaker activities, he was a Radical in politics, often campaigning on issues relating to both of these movements.
 He was a life governor and permanent committee member of the Dispensary and Infirmary in the town.
 He served on the Warrington Board of Health which was set up in 1832 at the time of the cholera epidemic.
 He was involved with education, not only in setting up Quaker schools in Penketh and Warrington, but also with the founding of the Warrington Educational Society in 1838 for educating the working classes.
 He took an interest in the Warrington Mechanics' Institution and the Warrington Circulating Library.

 Personal life

 In 1819 Joseph Crosfield married Elizabeth Goad from the village of Baycliffe in the Furness area of Lancashire.
 Joseph and his family lived close to his works.
 After his marriage his first house was Mersey Bank, a fairly large house standing in its own grounds to the west of the factory.
 In 1826 he leased a plot of land nearby at White Cross on which he built a new house and in which he lived for the rest of his life.
-His wife produced for him 10 children, 5 boys and 5 girls.
+He and Elizabeth had ten children.
 Joseph died in 1844 after a short illness when he was aged 51.
 He was buried in the burial ground of the Friends' meeting house in Buttermarket Street, Warrington.